“Men work together,” I told him from the heart,

 “Whether they work together or apart.”

 The Internet provides exceptional opportunities for homeschool students to participate in real “citizen science” projects in a wide variety of fields.
 The Lunar Society is another big and wonderful River Houses plan that will bring those students together.
 Instead of leaving homeschoolers to work in isolation, the Lunar Society will encourage students who are participating in online research projects to share their accomplishments each month on an easily remembered occasion: the day of the full moon.

-Here is a selected list of some of the online research projects that are available now and that we think are suited to homeschoolers working at an advanced middle school or high school level.
+Here is a selected list of some of the online research projects that are available now and that we think are suitable for homeschoolers working at an advanced middle school or high school level.
 You and your students can join any of these projects today, independent of any River Houses affiliation.
-These projects cover a wide range of academic fields and research areas and so will appeal to many different interests; some require active participation while others are more passive; some are indoors and some are outdoors; all will help students learn valuable skills.
+The projects cover a wide range of academic fields and research areas and so will appeal to many different interests; some require active participation while others are more passive; some are indoors and some are outdoors; all will help students learn valuable practical and academic skills.

 - ➢ Berkeley Open Infrastructure for Network Computing (berkeley.edu) — This is an umbrella project supporting a great variety of individual scientific studies that use your computer’s idle time to work on complex calculations.
 All you have to do is download a small application that runs in the background on your computer, and while you’re sitting back and relaxing, it will be analyzing data on earthquakes or proteins or galaxies.
-Here at Headwaters House we already participate in three of these projects and we maintain a chart of our contributions:
+Here at Headwaters House we already participate in two of these projects and we maintain a chart of our contributions: